KoinaVerma/Customer-Segmentation-Analysis/README.md

 ## Data Source

 The data for this project was obtained from **Kaggle.com**, which provides various fictitious datasets for data analysis projects.
-The dataset contains records of customer transactions in an e-commerce store, including details such as **Customer ID, Purchase Date, Product Category, Product Price, Units Sold, Total Purchase Amount, Payment Method, Customer Age, Gender, Returns,** and **Age Group**.
+The dataset contains records of **customer transactions in an e-commerce store**, including details such as Customer ID, Purchase Date, Product Category, Product Price, Units Sold, Total Purchase Amount, Payment Method, Customer Age, Gender, Returns, and Age Group.

 <br>